Portrait of Cardinal Alessandro Farnese (Titian)

 Portrait of Cardinal Alessandro Farnese is a c.
-1545–46 oil on canvas three-quarter-length portrait of Alessandro Farnese the Younger (1520-1589) by Titian, now in the Museo nazionale di Capodimonte in Naples.
+1545–46 oil on canvas three-quarter-length portrait of Alessandro Farnese the Younger (1520–1589) by Titian.
+It is held in the Museo di Capodimonte, in Naples.

 Its subject is shown in front of a green curtain, wearing a cardinal's robes and holding gloves in his right hand (an accessory more usual in portraits of gentlemen and noblemen than of clerics).
 His depiction here is similar to that in Pope Paul III and His Grandsons, placing the two works close together in date.

-History
+Provenance

 No surviving sources mention how, when or by whom the work was commissioned.
 Its subject was a major patron of the arts and the main intermediary between Titian and the Farnese family, first commissioning Portrait of Ranuccio Farnese from him, showing Alessandro's younger brother, then Portrait of Pope Paul III and finally a Danaë for his own private rooms.
 Titian was then summoned to the papal court in Rome, where he probably received and fulfilled the commission for a portrait of Alessandro, who had in 1534 been made cardinal of Sant'Angelo in Foro Piscium, aged only fourteen, by Pope Paul III.
 On the work's reverse is a grey wax seal showing the Farnese family lily, the original inventory number "66" and the inscription "C.S.ANGLO", referring to the titulus the subject was granted on being made a cardinal.

 The 1641 and 1644 inventories of the Palazzo Farnese in Rome mentions the work, which from 1663 went with all the other Titians in the Farnese collection to the Duchy of Parma and Piacenza.
 Whilst in Emilio it was mentioned in a catalogue as a 'three-quarter length portrait on canvas of the cardinal of Sant'Angelo', attributed to Titian and given the catalogue number 66.
 Like all the other Titians in the Farnese collection, it was then mentioned in the inventories of the Palazzo del Giardino in Parma in 1680 before being selected as one of the works "worthy" of being moved to the new galleries at the palazzo della Pilotta, also in Parma.
 A copy by an artist in Titian's circle was recorded at the Palazzo Farnese in Rome (inv. n.
 33) before following a similar trajectory to the original work, being recorded at the Palazzo del Giardino in Parma (inv. n.
 228), then at the Palazzo della Pilotta in Parma (inv. n.
 290), then in Naples and finally in the Reggia di Caserta, where it now hangs.